ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Uploading Reports {#upload-flow}

-Clients periodically upload reports to the leader, which then distributes the individual shares to each helper.
+Clients periodically upload reports to the Leader, which then distributes the individual report shares to each Helper.

 ### HPKE Configuration Request {#hpke-config}

-Before the client can upload its report to the leader, it must know the HPKE configuration of each aggregator.
+Before the Client can upload its report to the Leader, it must know the HPKE configuration of each Aggregator.
 See {{compliance}} for information on HPKE algorithm choices.

 Clients retrieve the HPKE configuration from each aggregator by sending an HTTP GET request to `{aggregator}/hpke_config`.
 Clients MAY specify a query parameter `task_id` whose value is the task ID whose HPKE configuration they want.
-If the aggregator does not recognize the task ID, then it MUST abort with error `unrecognizedTask`.
+If the Aggregator does not recognize the task ID, then it MUST abort with error `unrecognizedTask`.

-An aggregator is free to use different HPKE configurations for each task with which it is configured.
-If the task ID is missing from a client's request, the aggregator MAY abort with an error of type `missingTaskID`, in which case the client SHOULD retry the request with a well-formed task ID included.
+An Aggregator is free to use different HPKE configurations for each task with which it is configured.
+If the task ID is missing from  the Client's request, the Aggregator MAY abort with an error of type `missingTaskID`, in which case the Client SHOULD retry the request with a well-formed task ID included.

-An aggregator responds to well-formed requests with HTTP status code 200 OK and an `HpkeConfigList` value.
+An Aggregator responds to well-formed requests with HTTP status code 200 OK and an `HpkeConfigList` value.
 The `HpkeConfigList` structure contains one or more `HpkeConfig` structures in decreasing order of preference.
-This allows a server to support multiple HPKE configurations simultaneously.
+This allows an Aggregator to support multiple HPKE configurations simultaneously.

 [TODO: Allow aggregators to return HTTP status code 403 Forbidden in deployments that use authentication to avoid leaking information about which tasks exist.]